 I joined Indeed in March 2016 as an “industry hire” manager for software engineers.
-At Indeed, engineering managers start as individual contributors (ICs) before taking on more responsibilities.
-Working with my team as an IC better prepared me to move into a management role.
+At Indeed, engineering managers act as individual contributors (ICs) before taking on more responsibilities.
+Working with my team as an IC prepared me to be a more effective manager.

 Before my first day, I talked with a few engineering managers about what to expect.
 They advised that I would spend about 3-6 months contributing as an individual developer.
 I would write unit tests and code, commit changes, do code reviews, fix bugs, write documentation, and more.